jyutzler/Bridge-Systems/MajorOpenings/Subsequent/NMF+FSF-INV.md

 ### Forcing to Game
-All second round jumps (except for opener's suit as mentioned above) and new suits at the 3-level are forcing to 3NT or higher:
+All second round jumps (except for opener's suit as mentioned above) and new suits above two of the first bid suit are forcing to 3NT or higher:

 1♥ — 1♠